bcrowell/kcals/README.md

 `kcals.rb filtering=600 weight=58 route.txt` ... final parameter interpreted as input file, format inferred

 The input formats that are supported are KML and the text format written by gpsvisualizer.com.
+Total stats are written to standard output.

-Writes total stats to stdout.
-Also writes some spreadsheet data to profile.csv, which can be used to graph the elevation profile.
+Also writes some spreadsheet data to profile.csv and path.csv.
+The profile.csv file can be used to graph the elevation profile.

 ## Input files